-MLT with LACP LAG rules
+LAG rules

-The Avaya Virtual Services Platform 8200 Link Aggregation Group (LAG) adheres to the following rules:
+The Virtual Services Platform 9000 Link Aggregation Groups (LAG) adhere to the following rules:

-All LAG ports operate in full-duplex mode.

-- All LAG ports operate at the same data rate. - All LAG ports must belong to the same set of VLANs. - Link aggregation is compatible with MSTP, and RSTP. - Assign all LAG ports to the same MSTP or RSTP groups. - Support a maximum of 84 link aggregation groups. - You can configure a LAG with up to 24 ports, but only a maximum of 8 can be active at a time. - After you configure a multilink trunk with LACP, you cannot add or delete ports or VLANs manually without first disabling LACP.
+- All LAG ports operate in full-duplex mode. - All LAG ports operate at the same data rate. - All LAG ports must belong to the same set of VLANs. - Link aggregation is compatible with MSTP, and RSTP. - Assign all LAG ports to the same MSTP or RSTP groups. - Ports in a LAG can exist on different modules. - Support a maximum of 32 link aggregation groups. - You can configure a LAG with up to 16 ports, but only a maximum of 8 can be active at a time. - After you configure a multilink trunk with LACP, you cannot add or delete ports manually without first disabling LACP.